photostructure/mkver/README.md

 const { release } = require("./version") // < mind the case matches whatever you give mkver
 ```

-Remember to `mkver version.js` in your npm script!
+Remember to `mkver version.js` in your npm script (see the Installation's "Step 2" above!)

 ## Changelog